-Forms W-2 that include logos, slogans, and advertisements (including advertisements for tax preparation software) may be considered as suspicious or altered Forms W-2 (also known as "questionable Forms W-2").
-An employee may not recognize the importance of the employee copy for tax reporting purposes due to the use of logos, slogans, and advertisements.
-Therefore, the IRS has determined that logos, slogans, and advertising will not be allowed on Forms W-3, Copy A of Forms W-2, or any employee copies reporting wages paid.
+Forms W-2 and envelopes containing Forms W-2 that include logos, slogans, and advertisements (including advertisements for tax preparation software) may be considered as suspicious or altered Forms W-2 (also known as "questionable Forms W-2").
+An employee may not recognize the importance (or legitimacy) of the employee copy for tax reporting purposes due to the use of logos, slogans, and advertisements.
+Therefore, the IRS has determined that logos, slogans, and advertising will not be allowed on Forms W-3, Copy A of Forms W-2, or any employee copies reporting wages, or on an envelope or enclosed in an envelope containing any of those documents.
 Limited exceptions on this prohibition exist with respect to employee copies.
 See Pub.
-1141 for more information.
+1141 for more

-Extension of time to furnish Forms W-2 to

-employees.
-You may request an extension of time to furnish Forms W-2 to employees by faxing a letter to:
+Extension of time to furnish Forms W-2 to employees.
+You may request an extension of time to furnish Forms W-2 to employees by faxing a completed, signed Form 15397, Application for Extension of Time to Furnish Recipient Statements, as directed in the instructions on the back of the form.